Thursday, May 9, 2013

 Sweat drenching our clothes and our backs sticking to the vinyl covers of our tiny bunk beds, it was not the most comfortable of trips.
 At one point a volunteer said she felt like we were in the third class of the Titanic.

 When we arrived in Bohol things brightened back up.
 The island of adventure is full of activities for tourists.
 I was able to find yet another amazing beach in Anda.
 The Bohol Bee Farm served amazing organic food and I ate meals there at lest three times.
 We also got to visit a tarsier sanctuary and see the little creatures that Bohol is famous for.
 Our trip concluded with a visit to a lodge hidden away in the jungle along the Luboc River.
-I even got to zip line on the longest and highest zip line I've ever done, spanning the entire river gorge.
+I even flew down the longest and highest zip line I've ever seen, spanning the entire river gorge.

 Economy class.